achliopa/udemy_PythonTensorFlow/readme.md

 	def yell(self):
 		print('YELLING')
 ```
-* we also set a string literal `s="world` of type str and see its biult in methods
+* we also set a string literal `s="world` of type str and see its built in methods
 * to create an instance of a class we write `x = SimpleClass()` this call executes the __init__ method (constructor)
 * if I write `x` i see the address of the specific object
 * `x.yell()` >>YELLING